circulosmeos/bitcoin-in-tiny-pieces/README.md

 # bitcoin in tiny pieces

-These are Python scripts made from scracth (only *bitcoin* dependency is *base58*) to play with Bitcoin addresses: public, private, WIF...
+These are Python scripts made from scracth to play with Bitcoin addresses: public, private, WIF...

 The scripts are compatible with Python 2 and Python 3.

+## before start

+Install base58 for Python (tested with base58-1.0.0):

+	$ pip install base58

 ## examples of use